-Carson City at Risk
+Upper Colony at Risk

-There is more wildfire in our future and for many areas in Carson City, it is not a matter of "if" wildfire is going to occur, but "when".
-Unfortunately, many residents and their homes are not prepared to survive wildfire.
-Faced with the growing potential for loss of human life and property due to wildfire, Nevada's local, state and federal firefighting agencies, Nevada Fire Safe Council, University of Nevada Cooperative Extension and local county government have come together to promote the FAC concept.
-They believe this is the best response to decrease our wildfire threat.
+Smith Valley's Upper Colony community is one of many Nevada communities threatened by wildfire.
+Faced with the growing potential for loss of human life and property because of wildfire, Nevada's local, state and federal firefighting agencies, Nevada Fire Safe Council and University of Nevada Cooperative Extension have come together to promote the FAC concept.
+They believe this is the best response to the wildfire threat.

 There are proven steps that homeowners can take to improve the odds of human life and home survival during wildfire.
-The purpose of the Carson City FAC project is to promote and teach these steps.
-Once implemented at the neighborhood level, these recommendations will assist communities in becoming FACs.
+The purpose of this publication, "Fire Adapted Communities: The Next Step in Wildfire Preparedness - Upper Colony" is to promote and teach these steps.
+This publication was "tailor-fit" for the Upper Colony community using input from the Upper Colony Chapter of the Nevada Fire Safe Council, Smith Valley Conservation District, Smith Valley Fire Protection District and Lyon County Office of Emergency Management.
+Once implemented at the neighborhood level, these recommendations will assist Upper Colony in becoming a Fire Adapted Community.